City-of-Helsinki/drupal-helfi-asuminen/README.md

 ## Site specific features

-### Watson chat
+### IBM Watson chat

-Asuminen has watson chatbot on multiple pages.
-Chat implementations have plenty of documentation elsewhere
+The Asuminen site features the IBM Watson Chatbot on multiple pages.
+You can configure the chatbot on the block layout page (`admin/structure/block`).
+More documentation about the chatbot is available in [Confluence](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/HEL/pages/8145469986/IBM+Chat+App+Drupal+integration), and the code for the Drupal block can be found [here](https://github.com/City-of-Helsinki/drupal-helfi-platform-config/blob/main/src/Plugin/Block/IbmChatApp.php).